Rudxain/blog/post/acoustic-protocol.md

 These are just a few of many reasons why a specialized device (analogous to a Bluetooth chip-transceiver combo) is much better than an average DSP-speaker&microphone combo.

-Another advance of specialized hardware, is that there's no need for sine-transforms if the set of available bands depends on hardware sensors.
+Another advantage of specialized hardware, is that there's no need for sine-transforms if the set of available bands depends on hardware sensors.
 This is exactly how the human ear works.
 The brain doesn't have a "Fourier-Transform neural circuit" it's just that the ears already have receptors that are sensitive to specific frequencies (like the human retina, but with **orders of magnitude** more bands).

 As I said previously, hard-coded bands are bad, because you can't dynamically adapt them according to the environment and receiver.